nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * `AddressBook#undo()` — Restores the previous `persons` list state from the `undoStack`.
 * `AddressBook#redo()` — Restores a previously undone `persons` list state from the `redoStack`.

-`save()` is used within the `AddressBook` class methods, saving only when the persons list is about to be modified. `save()` is set to private to prevent potential misuse from other classes, and Law of Demeter violations.
+`save()` is used within the `AddressBook` class methods, saving only when the persons list is about to be modified. `save()` is set to be private to prevent potential misuse from other classes, and Law of Demeter violations.

 `undo` and `redo` are exposed in the `Model` interface as `Model#undo()`, `Model#redo()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `persons` list will be initialized with the initial address book state, with the `undoStack` and `redoStack` empty.
+The `persons` list will be initialized with the initial address book state (State 0), with the `undoStack` and `redoStack` empty.

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
 The user executes `delete 5` command to delete the 5th person in the address book.
 The `delete` command calls several other functions until it calls `save()`.
-This causes the state of the `persons` list **before** the `delete 5` command is executed to be saved into the `undoStack`.
-The 5th person is then removed from the `persons` list.
+This causes the state of the `persons` list **before** the `delete 5` command is executed (State 0) to be saved into the `undoStack`.
+The 5th person is then removed from the `persons` list (State 1).

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
 The user executes `add n/David …​` to add a new person.
-The `add` command also eventually calls `save()`, causing another `persons` list state to be saved into the `undoStack`, before adding the person.
+The `add` command also calls `save()`, causing another `persons` list state (State 1) to be saved into the `undoStack`, before adding the person (State 2).

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />